sgago/algomon/readme.md

 | SLO | Service Level Objective | A target or range of acceptable SLI values. | Availability >= 99.99%, avg. response times <= 400ms, P99 response times <= 400ms, etc. Again, queries per second (QPS), on the other hand, isn't under our control and doesn't make for a good SLI/SLO.
 | SLA | Service Level Agreement |

+### Service level indicators
+Metric values can vary, sometimes drastically.
+Just because one request in a million took 900ms doesn't mean that an engineer should be woken up at 3am.
+Service level indicators (SLIs) measure one level of service; typically this is an aggregated error rate, throughput, response time.
+Typically, an SLI is calculated via good count / total count.
+Some common SLIs include:
+- Availability = successful requests / all requests.
+- Response time = fraction of requests faster than some threshold

+We want to pick SLIs that *best measure the user experience*.
+So, for response times, measuring the response time client-side would be best provided this is not cost and effort prohibitive.

+Next, we typically analyze response times via summary statistics like average or percentiles.
+We want to filter out long-tail latencies that skew our statistics by using the 99th percentile or similar.

 # Napkin math
 [Top](#the-study-guide)

+"Estimation is a vital skill for an engineer.
+It’s something you can get better at by practicing." - [Roberto Vitillo](https://robertovitillo.com/back-of-the-envelope-estimation-hacks/)

 Also known as back of the envelope calculations.
 These numbers are **heavily** rounded for memorizing.
 We want to be in the ballpark for creating useful mental models and to develop a gut feel for numbers being discussed to streamline conversations and make sure we've got a top-notch mental model of what's being talked about.
 If you need accurate numbers, then do your Ti-83 math instead.